CSCfi/csc-user-guide/docs/apps/paraview.md

 ```

 ## ParaView utilizing a full GPU node.
 Four pvservers use one GPU and ten CPUs each, client runs on a CPU node
 One full GPU node gets reserved for this job.
 Batch script *pvserver580-4GPU-node.sh* reserves all resources of a GPU node, starts four pvservers, each using one GPU and ten threads (CPUs), and sends an email message when the resources have been granted.
 When the pvservers are up and running, submit another script *para580-4GPU-client.sh*, below, to start ParaView client and connect it to the servers.
+(After copying a script, check that is has execute permission - use `chmod u+x` to grant it.)

 Note that the batch script *pvserver580-4GPU-node.sh* uses a separate configuration script *pvserver580-4GPU.conf*, which needs to be in the same directory.